octoocto/m8gd/README.md

 If the device is disabled, or m8gd doesn't have permissions to access the M8's audio input device, then it will fail to connect.

 See more details [here](https://docs.godotengine.org/en/4.2/classes/class_projectsettings.html#class-projectsettings-property-audio-driver-enable-input).

+### Running on macOS

+This app is signed with an ad-hoc signature

 ## Development